aturner-epcc/cirrus-new-docs/docs/user-guide/batch.md

 capacity of main memory on the node.

-It is recommended that applications with significant temporary file space requirement should use the `/user-guide/solidstate`{.interpreted-text role="doc"}.
+It is recommended that applications with significant temporary file space requirement should use the `/user-guide/solidstate`.
 E.g., a submission script might contain:

     export TMPDIR="/scratch/space1/x01/auser/$SLURM_JOBID.tmp"